 During the last three years Mr DeVincenzi has not been a director of any other Australian listed public company.

-Mr Schwarz is the Executive Chairman of PatientCare Logistics Solutions, one of the largest ground-based ambulance service providers in the U.S. PatientCare serves cities and counties in five U.S. states and transports more than 350,000 patients a year.
+Mr Schwarz is the current Chief Executive Officer of PatientCare Logistics Solutions, one of the largest ground-based ambulance service providers in the U.S. PatientCare serves cities and counties in five U.S. states and transports more than 350,000 patients a year.

 From 2009 to 2017, Mr Schwarz served as the CEO of LogistiCare Solutions.
 LogistiCare, the largest division of a publicly traded corporation, is the leading non-emergency transportation management company in the Medicaid and Medicare space with over US$1.2 billion in revenues.
 Mr Schwarz was hired in 2007 as the COO of LogistiCare, which manages 65 million trips annually operating in 39 states in the USA.